-In the first episode of my Palawan Trip Series Trip, I shared with you my travel itinerary and budget.
-Now, let me share with you, the general overview of “Travelling to El Nido, Palawan, Philippines.
+In the first episode of my Palawan Trip Series Trip, I shared with you, my travel itinerary and budget.
+Now, let me share with you the general overview of My El Nido Vacation.

 The Lexus Van at El Nido Terminal

-While it’s not the season for cashew nuts, which Palawan is famous for, still these nuts are priced lower than in any place in the country.
-So in my case I got some packs of these in each of our stop over and eat while travelling.
+While it’s not the season for cashew nuts which Palawan is famous for, still these nuts are priced lower than in any place in the country.
+So in my case, I got some packs of these in each of our stop over and eat while traveling.

 Roads to El Nido are well paved, but curves and turns are a bit terrible.
 So if you have motion sickness, take some medicines an hour before the trip.